Democrito/repositorios/OLED/Lines/readme.md

 Paging consists of sending 128 bytes in a row, but indicating the page number on which you want to do it.
 The screen has 8 pages (it's actually 8 bit vertical x 128).
 The circuit sends a command telling it which page it wants to write to and then "paints" the 128 bytes, then tells it that it wants to paint the next page, and paints those 128 bytes, like this 8 times.

+For example, for I2C it would be like this:

  78 00    B0 10  02           <-- command for switching to page 0 (B0).
  78 40    .....
 Paint 128 bytes.